-Under rain-soaked skies, the Class of 2017 made its way west on Commonwealth Avenue from South Campus toward Agganis Arena on September 1 for BU’s annual Matriculation ceremony.
+Under rain-soaked skies, the Class of 2017 made its way west on Commonwealth Avenue from South Campus towards Agganis Arena Sunday afternoon for BU’s annual Matriculation ceremony.
 Umbrellas bumped in what for many was their first taste of fickle New England weather as the BU Marching Band led the new Terriers past cheering upperclassmen into the arena for the jubilant, pomp-filled event.
 With Kenneth Elmore (SED’87), dean of students, at the head, the freshmen and their families filed into the arena, where they were welcomed by faculty, administrators, and University President Robert A. Brown.

 “You have achieved a great deal,” Brown told the assembled students, parents, and faculty.
 “You have earned your place in this class.”
 At one point in his speech Brown quoted Major League Baseball’s famously malapropian Yogi Berra, advising students, “When you see a fork in the road, take it.”
 The arena, a mile from where the Red Sox were at bat against the Chicago White Sox at Fenway Park, erupted in laughter when Brown followed up with, “I did it.
 I found a way to say something nice about the Yankees.”